 And here are what the Rota Wheels and their Rota EG6 look like thanks to The Grip Guys below.

-Speaking of offsets, here’s the sizes, bolt patterns, and offsets available straight from Rota Wheels website.
+Speaking of offsets, here are the sizes, bolt patterns, and offsets available straight from Rota Wheels website.

 |16 x 7||4×100||e+20 to +28 / e+30 to +40|